zognic/lindbergh-install/README.md

 - For games with multiple .bin files, the script processes each file according to the specified steps, including post-processing actions like file moves.
 - If the target directory for a game already exists, the script skips the installation to avoid overwriting existing data.
 - Launcher files (.game) are automatically created at the specified launcher_path in the configuration file or in the root directory if no launcher_path is provided.
+- Both Hummer SLDX and Hummer Extreme Edition use the same hummer.bin file.
+This installer does not distinguish between the two versions automatically.
+It is up to you to identify which version you have and select the correct option in the installer accordingly.

 ## Youtube Explanation